B-rrrrrr/obsidian_notes/6 Main Notes/Untitled.md

 As a result of this, we learn less about the world.
 Our horizons remain limited, and we are unable to grow as a person, for growth originates from discomfort, and we can only expand our minds through taking in new ideas, especially those that show our weaknesses.

-Through only listenting to and surrounding ourselves with those who bring us comfort, we only interact with similarities of us, therefore losing the need to improve ourselves.
+Through only listening to and surrounding ourselves with those who bring us comfort, we only interact with similarities of us, therefore losing the need to improve ourselves.
 # References
 /166/ Immer in unserer Gesellschaft, Die fröhliche Wissenschaft